pverscha/phd_thesis/9-chapter_1_introduction.md

 Non-tryptic peptides will be ignored by Unipept, since they cannot be matched with the information in our **peptide reference database**.

 ##### Construction of the peptide reference database
-This peptide reference database is already one of the most important concepts that help to understand how Unipept matches the peptides from an input sample with taxonomic and functional information.
+Grasping how a peptide reference database is being used by Unipept is already one of the most important things that help to understand how Unipept processes input samples and generates a taxonomic and functional profile for an ecosystem.
 A peptide reference database can be seen as some kind of information resource that maps peptides onto organisms and functions, associated with these peptides.
 In order to construct this database, we extract all proteins (including their mapping to organisms and functions) from the UniProtKB resource [@theuniprotconsortiumUniProtWorldwideHub2019].
-UniProt is an organization that focusses on providing a protein database that is complete as possible.
+UniProt is an organization that focuses on providing a protein database that is as complete as possible.
-It contains full protein seequences and information about the organisms and functions that these proteins are associated with.
+It contains full protein sequences and information about the organisms and functions that these proteins are associated with.

-Since Unipept expects a user to provide a list of peptides (and not proteins), we need to transform the information from the UniProtKB into a peptide reference database.
+Since Unipept expects a user to provide a list of peptides (instead of proteins), we need to transform the information from the UniProtKB resource into a peptide reference database.
 Internally, Unipept does so by performing an in-silico tryptic digest of the proteins encountered and cleaves them by the rules imposed by trypsin (see \autoref{fig:protein_to_peptide_db}).
 Note that one tryptic peptide typically matches with more than one protein.
-It makes sense that the proteins from organisms that have co-evolved closely over the years can be very similar to each other and that some of the peptides that result from tryptic digestion of these proteins are identical.
+This makes sense since the proteins from organisms that have co-evolved closely over the years can be very similar to each other and that some of the peptides that result from tryptic digestion of these proteins are identical.
 This actually happens relatively frequently and can even occur between organisms of very different lineages (sometimes purely due to chance).

 ![The Unipept database is constructed by extracting the proteins from the UniProtKB resource and performing an in-silico tryptic digest on each of the proteins. \label{fig:protein_to_peptide_db}](resources/figures/chapter1_protein_to_peptide_db.eps)

-Since users only provide peptides to Unipept (and no other information), it is impossible to distinguish between the different proteins that match with one of the peptides from the input (e.g. if a an input peptide appears in three different proteins A, B and C, it is impossible for Unipept to know if it should draw conclusions from protein A, B or C).
+Since users only provide peptides to Unipept (and no other information), it is impossible to distinguish between the different proteins that match with one of the peptides from the input (e.g. if an input peptide appears in three different proteins A, B and C, it is impossible for Unipept to know if it should draw conclusions from protein A, B or C).
-In order to overcome this issue, we simply report only information that is applicable to all matched proteins (or thus information that is correct in either the situation that the peptide originated from protein A, B or C in the example above).
+In order to overcome this issue, we simply report only information that is applicable to all matched proteins (or thus information that is correct in either the situation that the peptide originated from either protein A, protein B or protein C in the example above).

 **Summarizing taxonomic information**

 For taxonomic information, we aggregate all organisms that are associated with the protein matches of a single peptide and compute the lowest common ancestor for this set of organisms.
-This lowest common ancestor is the most specific taxon in the NCBI taxonomy that is a parent of all organisms in the collection.
+This lowest common ancestor is the most specific taxon in the NCBI taxonomy that is a direct or indirect parent of all organisms in the collection.
 In \autoref{fig:lca_example1}, the lowest common ancestor of the organisms in the input set is the root node.
-This example is one that occurs relatively frequently and in which case no valuable information is reported (apart from the fact that an organism was indeed found).
+This example is one that occurs relatively frequently and in which case no valuable information can be reported by Unipept (apart from the fact that an organism was indeed found).
 Compare this example to the one given in \autoref{fig:lca_example2}.
 In this case, the lowest common ancestor of the two viruses from the input set is the *Coronaviridae* taxon.